AxiomeCG/awesome-threejs/README.md

   can be load as a CubeTexture in ThreeJS. by [@matheowis](https://github.com/matheowis)

 ## Shaders
+### Online tools
 - [GraphToy](https://graphtoy.com/): Powerful tool to wrap your head around and test shaping signals in GLSL by [@iquilezles](https://twitter.com/iquilezles)
 - [ShaderShop editor](http://tobyschachman.com/Shadershop/editor/): Visually impactful editor to work on shaping signals, by drag and dropping patterns.
 (Mindblowingly awesome) by [@mandy3284](https://twitter.com/mandy3284)

+### Installed tools
+- [glslViewer](https://github.com/patriciogonzalezvivo/glslViewer): Console-based GLSL Sandbox for 2D/3D shaders by [@patriciogv](https://twitter.com/patriciogv).
+Battle-tested by its creator, it enables to build a creative pipeline agnostic to the target platform and to iterate very fast and with less frictions for making a draft of your shaders ideas.
+A must-have in your toolkit.

 ## Sandbox